 A shifting baseline also reinforces the faulty conceptual foundation.
 Managers that are not aware of the wild salmon's historical productivity will falsely believe that the impoverished state of the salmon is the real baseline.
-They will believe it is what natural production can be expected to achieve and cause them to conclude that wild salmon cannot be expected to make a significant contribution to the existing fisheries and satisfy the growing demand from an expanding human population.
+They will believe it is what natural production can be expected to achieve and cause them to conclude that wild salmon cannot be expected to make a significant contribution to the existing fisheries.
 We have frequently heard managers claim that natural production cannot sustain a fishery.
 This belief persists even though historically, natural production sustained harvest levels that have never been equaled by artificial propagation.
-We characterize this attitude on the part of salmon managers as a loss of "faith in nature."41 The loss of faith in nature justifies the reliance on hatcheries and reinforces the flawed conceptual foundation.
+We characterize this attitude on the part of salmon managers as a loss of "faith in nature."84 The loss of faith in nature justifies the reliance on hatcheries and reinforces the flawed conceptual foundation.